TrellixVulnTeam/swahilipython_SCMU/Doc/library/string.rst

 Any other appearance of ``$`` in the string will result in a :exc:`ValueError` being raised.

-The :mod:`string` module provides a :class:`Template` class that implements these rules.
+The :mod:`string` module provides a :class:`Template` kundi that implements these rules.
 The methods of :class:`Template` are: